The Truth About Antibiotics

 Antibiotics are widely used to treat infections and diseases caused by bacteria.
 While killing harmful bacteria, antibiotics also kill good bacterial strains that we need.
 Even a single antibiotic dose can lead to detrimental shifts in the composition and diversity of the gut flora (1).

-As per the CDC, doctors prescribe about 47 million antibiotic courses each year for infections that don't need antibiotics (2).
+According to the CDC, doctors prescribe about 47 million antibiotic courses annually for infections that don't need antibiotics (2).
 The unnecessary prescribing of antibiotics has resulted in about 1 in 3 people suffering from yeast-related symptoms or conditions like yeast and candida overgrowth (3).

 In 2015, healthcare providers prescribed 269.4 million antibiotic prescriptions—equivalent to 838 prescriptions per 1000 persons.
 The most commonly prescribed antibiotic was Azithromycin, and 46.2 million doses were prescribed (4).
 Like all medications, antibiotics have a long list of side effects, so let's discuss the side effects of the most commonly prescribed antibiotic, Azithromycin (5):